 Information regarding the research interests of faculty members of the Psychology Department can be found here or on their individual web pages.
 During the spring semester, juniors will receive an information packet that will include more details about each faculty members areas of interest and expertise.
 In some cases, specific research projects that a faculty member would like to see carried out are described, and specific course prerequisites necessary to pursue honors work in a given area are listed.
 Students should read the descriptions and talk with all faculty members whose research areas they find exciting.
-They will be asked to submit a list, specifying order of preference of possible thesis advisors, to the Department Chair.
+They will be asked to submit a list, specifying order of preference of possible thesis advisor.
 The faculty meets as a group to make decisions about which students will be accepted into the honors program and who their advisor will be.
 The general criteria that the faculty uses in making its decisions are:

 - background in the area